Navigate to your email settings

 - On the left, click Marketing > Email.

-Create an email type for your blog subscription emails.
-This will allow your subscribers to manage their subscriptions to all of your regularly scheduled emails separately, and if they decide to unsubscribe from one type of email, they won't have to unsubscribe from them all.
+Create a subscription type for your blog subscription emails.
+This will allow your subscribers to manage their subscriptions to all of your regularly scheduled emails separately, and if they decide to unsubscribe from one subscription type, they won't have to unsubscribe from them all.

-- In the dialog box, add a name and description for your new email type, then click Save.
+- In the dialog box, add a name and description for your new subscription type, then click Save.